ncbi/packit/README.rst

 """""
 Execute command specified in *value* (it's required when this strategy is used) under *auto-version* section in *setup.cfg*, read a line from *stdout*, strip it and use as a version

+auto-description
+^^^^^^^^^^^^^^^^
+Whe enabled will fill out *long_description* for package from a readme.

+The *readme* file name could be specified with *file* field under *auto-description* section.

+If no file name provided, it will be discovered automatically by trying following list of files:

+- README

+- readme

+- CHANGELOG

+- changelog

+Each of these files will be tried with following extensions:

+- <without extension>

+- .md

+- .markdown

+- .mkdn

+- .text

+- .rst

+- .txt

+The license file will be included in package data.

 auto-dependencies
 ^^^^^^^^^^^^^^^^^